- Form a Company Now! +

 According to a 2012 National Women’s Business Council census, since 2007, the number of companies owned by Asian women has grown by 44.3%; the number of companies owned by black women has increased by 67.5%; and the number of companies owned by Hispanic women has increased by 87.5%.

 As champions of start-up companies, we are always looking for ways to help entrepreneurs, especially those who are underrepresented.
 We are pleased to share the following guide, our first (but not last) Business Resources for Minority Entrepreneurs.
+We also invite you to review our resource guide for female entrepreneurs and entrepreneurship guide for immigrants and refugees.

 The Minority Chamber of Commerce, Inc. is a non-profit organization in Florida whose “core mission includes business education, networking and facilitating trade and investment worldwide.”
 The main goal of MCC is to progress the “commercial, financial, industrial, educational, preservation and civic interest” of minorities in business.